jhlumd/soricloud/README.md

 sample code
 ```

+---
 <!-- fixme - add easy upload screenshot after adding loading icon
 ### Easy upload with responsive and intuitive UI
+Delve deep into features that show off your technical abilities.
+Discuss both the challenges faced and your brilliant solutions.
+Code snippets to highlight your best code.

 ![Example screenshot](./demo/screenshot.png)

 Show examples of usage:

 ```
 sample code
 ``` -->